NGRASS3/ticket-lifecycle/README.md

 <h3>Intake</h3>

-To begin we will see an end-user, Karen in this example, submits a ticket with the topic - Business Critical Outage.
+To begin we will see an end-user, Karen in this example, submit a ticket with the topic - Business Critical Outage.
 She summarizes the issue as the "Entire mobile online banking system is down".

 ![image](https://user-images.githubusercontent.com/111653930/235738146-eeb57cfc-79a9-432c-83f7-ae9895463c75.png)